-28 sports and 45 disciplines have now been confirmed into the official programme of the 9th World Masters Games in Auckland, New Zealand.
+There are 28 sports and 45 disciplines in the official programme of the 9th World Masters Games in Auckland, New Zealand.

 All sports competitions are run to international federation rules and guidelines.
 Many sports offer different grades of competition from competitive to social.
 This presents participants of all levels of skill the opportunity to compete against athletes of similar capability and win medals.